ppradeepbabu/blockid_forgerock_plugin/README.md

   uwl.community.name=<<to_be_substituted>>

-* Compile and deploy the UWL2REST springboot application in any of the application container
+* Compile and deploy the BlockIDPasswordless springboot application in any of the application container
-* Please validate the UWL2REST sprint boot application status by performing GET operation on UWL2REST/healthcheck REST endpoint through a REST Client (such as POSTMAN)
+* Please validate the BlockIDPasswordless sprint boot application status by performing GET operation on BlockIDPasswordless/healthcheck REST endpoint through a REST Client (such as POSTMAN)
 * Login to ForegeRock Access Manager administrative console
 * Create a "Decision node script for authentication trees" type javascript under Realm --> Scripts section
-* Modify "BlockID Passwordless Login Scripted Decision Node.txt" contents with UW2REST_HOST_NAME & UW2REST_PORT and place the updated contents in the "Decision node script for authentication trees" script
+* Modify "BlockID Passwordless Login Scripted Decision Node.js" contents with <<HOST_NAME>> & <<PORT>> values and place the updated contents in the "Decision node script for authentication trees" script
 * Create a passwordless Authentication tree
   ### **Example Flow:**